IoT-Dude/iot-dude.github.io/_posts/2022-10-18-Jung-and-Archetypes.md

 ### Hypothesis: having enough data and crunching power one can make an inference engine useful in social dynamic environments.
 <br>
-As it applies to brand, the idea of archetypes is fairly universal (that's a discussion of its own) and may be effective also as a tool also for other knowledge actors working with leads trying to focus the knowledge effort(such as academia etc).
+As it could be applied to a brand, the idea of archetypes is fairly universal and may be effective also as a tool also for other knowledge actors working with leads trying to focus the knowledge effort(such as academia etc).
-This proposition is made as a basis for reasoning, without any assumption of its truth, a supposition made on the basis of limited evidence as a starting point for further investigation.
+This hypothesis is a proposition made as a basis for reasoning, without any assumption of truth, a supposition made on the basis of limited evidence as a starting point for further investigation.

 To start with, in Jungs psychological analysis toolkit there are twelve basic archetypes: